ovh/docs/pages/cloud/nutanix/08-upgrade-prismcentral/guide.en-ca.md

 #### Prism Central upgrade validation

-You can also check that the Nutanix cluster Prism Central is up-to-date if there is no upgrade available for your cluster: Click on the `Prism Central Settings`{.action} and open `Upgrade Prism Central`{.action}.
+You can also check that the Nutanix Cluster Prism Central is up-to-date if there is no upgrade available for your cluster: Click on the `Prism Central Settings`{.action} and open `Upgrade Prism Central`{.action}.
 There should be no available versions:

 ![No Prism Central upgrade](images/no_upgrade.png){.thumbnail}

 #### NCC upgrade validation

-You can also check that the Nutanix cluster NCC is up-to-date if there is no upgrade available for your cluster: Click on the `Prism Central Settings`{.action} and open `Upgrade Prism Central`{.action}.
+You can also check that the Nutanix Cluster NCC is up-to-date if there is no upgrade available for your cluster: Click on the `Prism Central Settings`{.action} and open `Upgrade Prism Central`{.action}.
 There should be no available versions in the NCC tab:

 ![No NCC upgrade](images/ncc_upgrade_done.png){.thumbnail}